-Before that, Cordella served as General Manager, Fantasy Sports, where he managed NBC Sports’ fantasy sports properties, including Rotoworld.com, SnapDraft.com, Allstarstats.com and Sandbox.com.
+Cordella has held the General Manager Role for NBC Sports Digital since 2009.
+He was promoted to Vice President & General Manager in April 2010, SVP and GM in May 2012, and EVP and GM in September 2016.
+He previously served as General Manager, Fantasy Sports, where he managed NBC Sports’ fantasy sports properties, including Rotoworld.com, SnapDraft.com, Allstarstats.com and Sandbox.com.
 In 2008, the Fantasy Sports Trade Association (FSTA) honored Rotoworld.com as Fantasy Content Site of the Year.

 Cordella joined NBC Sports in August 2006 with NBC Universal’s acquisition of AllStar Stats, Inc., the parent company of Rotoworld.com.
 As Rotoworld’s general manager, Cordella handled all day-to-day duties including management, product development, computer programming, and ad sales.

-Cordella graduated from Providence College with a Bachelor of Science degree in Business Management with a minor in Computer Science.
+Cordella graduated from Providence College with a B.S. degree in Business Management with a minor in Computer Science.
 He was a member of the 1997 Providence Friar men’s basketball team that went to the NCAA Elite Eight.
-Cordella also holds an MBA from Boston College.
-He was named one of SportsBusiness Journal’s “Forty Under Forty” as one of the best and the brightest of the rising generation in sports business in 2012.
+He also holds an MBA from Boston College.
+A four-time Sports Emmy Award-winner, Cordella was named one of SportsBusiness Journal’s “Forty Under Forty” as one of the best and the brightest of the rising generation in sports business in 2012 and 2014.

-He resides in Trumbull, Conn., with his wife and three children.
+He resides in Westport, Conn., with his wife and five children.